 Chefs at 11 of Castle Rock Brewery's Nottingham pubs have done battle to cook, show and taste each others favourite vegetarian and vegan dishes.

 Our Embankment pub at Trent Bridge is holding a major beer festival on the weekend from Friday 25 November with 25 cask ales, 15 craft beers, and 15 ciders and perries among the choices.

-Castle Rock announce November as BROvember – a month of fundraising for the John van Geest Cancer Research Centre on Nottingham Trent's Clifton campus.
-Autumnal beer Walrus becomes a charity brew with 20p per pint donated to the centre.
+For us at Castle Rock November is known as BROvember – a month of fundraising for the John van Geest Cancer Research Centre.
+Our autumnal beer Walrus becomes a charity brew with 20p per pint donated to the centre.